 Take a look at the same online map using the Explorer app (iPhone / Android devices only).

 How can we keep this operation running well?
-This can be facilitated by a web based mapping system that allows users to toggle your data layers on/off as needed, intelligent selectable features with pop up data boxes, the ability to collect points/areas in the field and attach documents or photos to the collected features, all transmitting data via cellular connection for a surprisingly affordably cost.
-Layers depicted could include property boundaries, wetlands, wells, fuel tanks or lease areas, to name a few.
+This can be facilitated by a web-based mapping system that allows users to toggle your data layers on/off as needed, intelligent selectable features with pop-up data boxes, the ability to collect points/areas in the field and attach documents or photos to the collected features, all transmitting data via cellular connection for a surprisingly affordable cost.
+Layers depicted could include property boundaries, wetlands, wells, fuel tanks, or lease areas, to name a few.
 Specialty applications can be developed for things like wildlife surveys.
 The net result is a more efficient agricultural operation.
 Ask us where we are currently doing this.